-However, laser drilling is in some areas – e.g. for drilling in dielectrics or ceramics – still done with CO2 lasers or excimer lasers.
+However, laser drilling is in some areas – e.g. for drilling in dielectrics including ceramics – still done with CO2 lasers or excimer lasers.

 For drilling in materials with low thermal conductivity, substantially longer laser pulses can be used, e.g. from free-running lamp-pumped lasers.